Lemora: Concept

 Lemora was conceived by former University of California, Los Angeles film students Richard Blackburn and Robert Fern.
 Their main inspiration in making the film was Bob Kelljan's 1970 film Count Yorga, Vampire.

 Casting

-Smith, eighteen years old at the time of filming, played fourteen-year-old Lila Lee, her first major role.
+Smith, seventeen years old at the time of filming, played thirteen-year-old Lila Lee, her first major role.
 Writer-director Blackburn appears in the film as The Reverend.

 Filming

 Filming took place in and around locations in Pomona, California, including the Phillips Mansion, which was used for the exteriors of Lemora's house, and the Bradbury Chateau Estate, where the interiors were shot.
 Additional photography took place at the San Dimas Hotel.
 The Reverend's house was at Culver Studios, on what was once part of the exterior set for Mayberry on The Andy Griffith Show.
 Several of Blackburn's family and friends had roles in the production.

 Release

 Lemora had its premiere in Claremont, California, on April 30, 1973, at the Garrison Theater on the Scripps College campus.
 The audience response at this screening was allegedly so poor that Fern and Blackburn quickly sought to sell the film and recoup part of the money spent to produce it.
-Media Cinema Group purchased the movie, cut it from 118 minutes to 80, and distributed it to drive-in theaters and local cinemas in the United States, opening in December 1974.
+Media Cinema Group purchased the movie, cut it from 85 minutes to 80, and distributed it to drive-in theaters and local cinemas in the United States, opening in December 1974.